obsidianmd/obsidian-help/en/Obsidian/Early access versions.md

    - Linux: `~/.config/obsidian/obsidian-VERSION.asar`
 4. Restart Obsidian.

-## Change back to public builds on desktop
+## Change back to public versions on desktop

-To change back to using public (non-Insider) builds on mobile:
+To change back to using public versions (not early access) on mobile:

-1. Backup your vault data
+1. Back up your vault data
 2. Uninstall Obsidian
 3. Reinstall Obsidian either from the Play Store or Apple App store
 4. Restore your vault data from your backups